PeteHaitch/phd_thesis/markdown/paper_reviews.md

 __TODO: Fix indicator function__

+A useful quote regarding mosaicism and epipolymorphism:

+> we conclude that the majority (490%) of the observed heterogeneous methylation is caused by mosaicism, although we cannot exclude the additional possibility of heteroge- neous tissue sampling.

 ## \cite{Cokus:2008fc}
 \cite{Cokus:2008fc} published the BS-seq protocol for performing WGBS.
 Most of the results in this paper used BS-seq of wild-type _Arabidopsis Thaliana_ and DNMT mutants.
 They also report limited results from low-coverage BS-seq of mouse germ cells but these are not relevant to my discussion.